 Year 1 and Year 2

 TA: Mrs Sissons

 Class Teacher: Mrs Francis

 In addition to Halam members of staff, we regularly welcome a range of parents and other volunteers into the class to support the children with their learning.
 Do please ask your class teacher if you would like to come in and support children with activities such as reading.

-School follows the national curriculum brought out in 2014.
+School follows the National Curriculum.
 Where possible we aim to give children experiences that relate to their subject areas e.g. residential visits to support PSHE or we bring in outside providers to provide one off special events days such as experiencing what it is like to be a Roman or Egyptian.
 Further details of curriculum content can be found on class pages and under curriculum within information.

 School Session Times